Still polishing this one. Want to walk through it together?

 The Approach

-I worked the marketplace systematically — entry funnels, client side, candidate side, the internal recruiter platform — in tight cycles.
-Ship, listen, ship again.
+I worked the marketplace systematically — entry funnels, client side, candidate side, the internal recruiter platform — using the 80/20 rule to prioritize and tight cycles to ship.
 The deepest patterns only surfaced from doing the work, not before it.

 • Systematic redesign across every side of the marketplace